kleuveld/thesis/README.md

 # Introduction

 This folder contains the files for the dissertation of Koen Leuveld.
+Respondents have not consented to sharing their data, so data is stored separately, and will be archived on publication of the thesis.

 # Building LaTeX

 The file thesis.tex contains references to all the individual chapters.
+Each chapter contains its own bibliography, through the use of the [chapterbib](https://www.ctan.org/pkg/chapterbib) package.
+To properly build the pdf, run pdflatex on the main file, then run biblatex on each chapter, and then run pdflatex twice.

-I build the file using the LaTeXTools package of SublimeText 3.
-The file should be built using ThesisBuilder.py, placed in sublimetext packages folder, in the subfolder User/LaTeXTools-Builders.
-ThesisBuilder is then included in the thesis.sublime-project file.
-A copy of ThesisBuilder.py is included in the tex_helpers folder.
-More info can be found: https://stmorse.github.io/journal/Thesis-writeup.html
+I build the file using the LaTeXTools package of Sublime Text 3.
+The file ThesisBuilder.py (a copy of which is included in the tex_helpers folder) implements the build instructions outlined above.
+More info on how to set up Sublime Text 3 to use the builder can be found [here](https://stmorse.github.io/journal/Thesis-writeup.html).

 Paths are defined in thesis_paths.tex, which should not be included in git, so it can be different on each machine.
 Here's a template: